-MISTAKE FOLDERS: A variation of this technique and one used to help emphasize that point that mistakes are to be thought about and worked on after the game and not during it is to imagine that on the bench by your sidelines you have left your very own "mistake folder."
-Every time that you make a mistake, you can quickly glance over at that "folder" and that glancing will symbolically deposit your mistake in the folder to be worked on after the game.
+A variation of this technique and one used to help emphasize the point that mistakes are to be thought about and worked on after the meet and in practice, and NEVER during it is to imagine that where ever you keep your bag, you have left your very own "mistake/bad performance folder."
+Every time that you screw up, you can quickly glance over at your "folder" and that glancing will symbolically "deposit" your upset/bad performance into the folder to be worked on much later, after the meet.